oliyan/gitlearn/gitonibmi/DevOpsonIBMi.md

   ```

 ## Set Open Source path/env variables
+>*because, we need to tell the IBMI where to locate the open source linux commands.*

 In order to be able to run the linux commands without specifying the location of the command, we have to setup the Open Source Path/Environment Variables.
 Do the below steps to do so.
 ### Setup for PASE/SSH terminal
 Follow the below steps if you decide to run the applications from the PASE/SSH Terminal